BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 Status check results are √
 ```

-Again, we may see a few warnings (!!), but we're good to proceed as long as the overall status check results are good.
+Again, we may see a few warnings (!!), but we're good to proceed as long as the overall status is good.

 #### Step 8: Create the DataPlane Objects for `linkerd-buoyant`